FlowFuse/flowfuse/docs/user/snapshots.md

 1. Go to the devices's page and select the **Snapshots** tab.
 2. In the list of snapshots available, a "Deploy Snapshot" button will be displayed for each snapshot as you hover over it.
-3. You will be asked to confirm - click **Set Target** to continue.
+3. You will be asked to confirm - click the **Confirm** button to set it as the target snapshot.

 This will cause the snapshot to be pushed out to the device the next time it checks in.